-The Final EIR finds that under 2035 Cumulative plus Project conditions, projectrelated vehicle traffic at the signalized intersection of 23rd Avenue and Seventh Street (Intersection #56) would degrade the LOS to LOS E with 60.4 seconds of delay during the p.m. peak hour.
+The Final EIR finds that under 2035 Cumulative plus Project conditions, project-related vehicle traffic at the signalized intersection of 23rd Avenue and Seventh Street (Intersection #56) would degrade the LOS to LOS E with 60.4 seconds of delay during the p.m. peak hour.
 During the a.m. peak hour, this intersection would operate at LOS D with and without the project.
 Therefore, the Project's contribution would be cumulatively considerable.

 Implementation of Mitigation Measure 4.C-5s, set forth below, which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 Because further mitigation is within the responsibility and jurisdiction of the City of Oakland, which can and should adopt feasible mitigation, this impact is significant and unavoidable.